 Science & storytelling

 This module focuses on the art and science of storytelling across a range of cultural forms, formats and methods to explore the crucial considerations to digital storytelling strategies for communicating science.
-Using examples drawn across a range of formats, you will develop an understanding of narrative techniques and tools to apply to a factual or fictional context.
+Using examples drawn across a range of formats, you will develop an understanding of narrative techniques, tools and ethical perspectives to apply to a factual or fictional context.

 Lectures and seminars may cover: